Authentic Chana Masala Recipe: Step-by-Step Guide with Spice Tips

 1. Heat oil in a heavy-bottomed pan over medium heat.

-2. Add cumin seeds and let them sizzle until they crackle.
+2. Add cumin seeds and let them sizzle until fragrant (about 30 seconds).

-3. Add onions and sauté until golden brown.
+3. Add onions and sauté until golden brown (5-7 minutes).

-4. Add garlic, ginger, and green chilies; cook for another minute.
+4. Add garlic, ginger, and green chilies; cook for 1 minute until aromatic.

-5. Pour in the tomato puree and cook until the mixture thickens and oil separates.
+5. Pour in tomato puree and cook until mixture thickens and oil separates (8-10 minutes).

-6. Add all the dry spices and stir well to coat everything evenly.
+6. Add all dry spices (coriander, turmeric, red chili powder) and stir well to coat ingredients evenly.

 7. Add cooked chickpeas and mix gently to combine.

-8. Add water if needed and simmer for 15–20 minutes until flavors meld together.
+8. Add 1/2 cup water if needed and simmer for 15-20 minutes until flavors meld.

-9. Garnish with fresh cilantro and serve with your favorite sides!
+9. Garnish with fresh cilantro and serve hot with your favorite sides.

 Soaking dried chickpeas in a bowl

-Naan Bread Soft and fluffy, perfect for scooping up sauce Weeknight dinner
+Naan Bread Soft texture perfect for scooping sauce Weeknight dinners

-Jeera Rice The lightness balances the richness of the curry Family gatherings
+Jeera Rice Cumin-infused rice balances rich curry Family gatherings

-Paratha Layered flatbread for a heartier meal Brunch or lunch
+Paratha Layered flatbread adds hearty element Brunch or lunch

 Frequently Asked Questions